Emmanuel d'Alzon: Middle years

 In 1832 d'Alzon, against the wishes of his parents since he was an only son of a noble family, decided to enter the diocesan seminary of Montpellier.
 However, the following year, disappointed by the lack of ambition of the students and the lack of depth of the course work, he went to Rome where he stayed until 1835.
 In Rome he completed his theological studies by seeking out outstanding tutors such as the Capuchin Cardinal Micara, the Dominican Fr.
-Olivieri, soon to become master-general of the order, Nicholas Wiseman, the Englishman who would be named a cardinal, Fr.
+Benedetto Maurizio Olivieri, soon to become master-general of the order, Nicholas Wiseman, the Englishman who would be named a cardinal, Fr.
 Ventura, superior general of the Theatines, and Fr.
 Mazzetti, an influential Carmelite.
 On 26 December 1834, he was ordained at the age of twenty-four.
 He continued studies until May of the following year.

-Upon his return to France he opted to join the diocese of Nîmes, where his uncle, Liron d'Airolles, was a priest.
+Upon his return to France he opted to join the diocese of Nîmes, where his uncle was a priest.
 D'Alzon's early years in ministry were dedicated to confronting Protestants, who made up a third of the local population, and to numerous initiatives such as the founding of youth groups, a home for unwed mothers, libraries for workers, and innumerable retreats, conferences, and sermons.
 By 1839 he was appointed vicar general of the diocese, a position he held until 1878, two years before his death.
 All of his endeavors carried the stamp of his ultramontanism (defense of the sovereignty of the Pope in religious matters).

-In 1843 one of his most cherished dreams became a reality: he acquired a secondary school, Collège de l'Assomption, in Nìmes, where he hoped to form upper-class students to enter society as Catholic agents of change in a traditionalist mode.
+In 1843 one of his most cherished dreams became a reality: he acquired a secondary school, Collège de l'Assomption, in Nîmes, where he hoped to form upper-class students to enter society as Catholic agents of change in a traditionalist mode.
 With this purchase began one of the greatest struggles of d'Alzon's life, a fight to obtain free and full exercise of private education in the face of state monopoly.
 It was at this institution that in 1845, spurred along by his lifelong friend and collaborator, Mother Marie-Eugénie de Jésus, foundress of the Religious of the Assumption, he founded an order of men, the Augustinians of the Assumption, also known as the Assumptionists.
 In his own words the purpose of this order was "to work toward our perfection by extending the reign of Jesus Christ in souls", especially through "education, publication of books, works of charity, retreats, and the foreign missions" (First Constitutions, 1855).
 He placed his congregation under the guidance of St. Augustine, giving it his name, his rule, and his intellectual tradition.